theonjs/theon/README.md

 Attach a custom subentity.

+#### Entity#meta(metadata)

+Attach metadata to the current entity.
+Mostly useful for annotations, flagging and documentation purposes.

 #### Entity#render([ entity ])

-Render the entity.
+Render the current entity.
 This method is mostly used internally.

+#### Entity#renderAll([ entity ])

+Render all the entities, from current to root parent.
+This method is mostly used internally.

 ### Request([ ctx ])

+#### Request#parent = `Request`

+Reference to the parent `Request`, in case that it has a parent node.

+#### Request#root = `Request`

+Reference to the parent root node, in case that it has a parent node.

+Internally, it walks across all the parent nodes recursively until find the latest.

 #### Request#url(url)